Robert Williams (Mississippi politician): Early life and education

+Early career

-In 1796 Williams was elected as a Democratic-Republican to the United States House of Representatives, and he served three terms, 1797 to 1803.
+In 1796, although barely legal age, Williams was elected as a Democratic-Republican to the U.S. House of Representatives, and he served three terms, 1797 to 1803.
 In 1803 President Thomas Jefferson appointed Williams to the federal commission empowered to determine the legitimacy of land claims in the recently acquired Mississippi Territory.
 In May 1805 Jefferson appointed him governor, and he served until the end of Jefferson's term in March 1809.
-During his term as governor, Williams became unpopular as the result of a dispute with territorial secretary Cowles Mead, with each accusing the other of having been sympathetic to Aaron Burr's alleged conspiracy.

-After leaving office, Williams lived in Mississippi and North Carolina and operated plantations, also serving during the War of 1812 as adjutant general of the North Carolina militia.
+During the War of 1812, he served in the militia as the adjutant general of North Carolina.

+Later life and death

 After the 1814 death of his wife in Washington, Mississippi, Williams moved to a plantation near Monroe, Louisiana, which he called Bon Aire.
 He operated Bon Aire until his death in Ouachita Parish, Louisiana, on January 25, 1836.
 He was buried at Bon Aire, but the exact location of the grave is not known.
 It is the present-day site of the Baptist Children's Home and Sellers Baptist Maternity Home in Monroe.

+Personal life

-Robert Williams' brother Lewis served as a Congressman from North Carolina, and his brother John served in the United States Senate from Tennessee.
+Williams' brother Lewis served as a Congressman from North Carolina, and his brother John served in the United States Senate from Tennessee.
 His cousin Marmaduke Williams also represented North Carolina in the U.S. House.